Job Description of a Screw Machine Operator

 Salary and Employment Outlook

-Screw machine operators aren't listed separately in the U.S. Bureau of Labor Statistics (BLS), but its reports indicated that metal and plastic machine workers were expected to see a six percent decline in employment from 2012 to 2022.
-The BLS also doesn't list salary data for screw machine operators; however, it stated that the median annual salary for lathe and turning machine operators was $35,740 in its May 2013 report.
+Screw machine operators aren't listed separately in the U.S. Bureau of Labor Statistics (BLS), but its reports indicated that lathe and turning machine operators were expected to see a 14% decline in employment from 2012 to 2022.
+The BLS also stated that the median annual salary for lathe and turning machine operators was $35,740 in its May 2013 report.

 Related to Job Description of a Screw Machine Operator